temuller/piscola/docs/examples/advanced_example.rst

 .. image:: advanced_example/lcs2.png

 The data looks much nicer now.
 We can fit the light-curves with Gaussian Process using different kernels for the time (:code:`kernel`) and wavelength :code:`kernel2` axes.
+Remember that PISCOLA normalizes the light curves internally, converting all th fluxes to physical units (see :code:`sn._normalize_data()` for more information on how the code does it "under the hood").
 We can also choose to plot the fitted light curves together or separately:

 .. code:: python